 - Open Global Style from the Settings Panel

-- Open the Global Style from the Settings Panel
+- Open Global Style from the Settings Panel and apply:

 - Border Color: #FFD56C